morassman/atom-commander/README.md

 Multiple files can be uploaded, downloaded or removed by using the buttons at the top.

-The list doesn't automatically update when files are added to the cache.
-The `Refresh` button can be pressed to repopulate the list.
+The list doesn't automatically update when files are added to the cache, but the `Refresh` button can be pressed to repopulate the list.

 ### Settings
 The following settings are applicable to cached files: